Directing and writing credits:

 While Sookie prepares for an epic feast at a moment's notice, Lorelai tries to convince Emily that her house is clean enough for a Gran visit.
 She fails, and Emily speeds over with some flowers, prepared to search for Lorelai's spare key "in the turtle or some ridiculous thing like that."

 Back at Chilton, we're forced to suffer through more nonsense with Francie.
-Paris cancelled the supplementary student council meeting but Francie went behind her back and rescheduled it.
+Paris canceled the supplementary student council meeting but Francie went behind her back and rescheduled it.
 She holds a vote for something dumb ...
 I want to say it's for the location of the prom.
 Paris has apparently already vetoed Francie's desired location because it's too expensive, but the vote passes in her absence.

 Later, Rory pulls her into the girls' bathroom and threatens her to back off in a kind of old-timey "now see here" kind of way.
 There's talk of the perfect liquid line and a bunch of references that only flamboyantly gay boys who watch a lot of Nick at Nite would understand.